Adelost/piano-video-2-midi/README.md

 A MIDI-file is often convenient as it can be played in programs such as [Synthesia](https://www.synthesiagame.com/) or imported into DAWs such as  [FL Studio](https://www.image-line.com/).

 Programs to convert audio to MIDI-files exists, but most are not fully accurate.
 Transcribing the notes manually from the video is possible but time consuming.
 However, this is in many cases easily done with "piano-video-2-midi".

-Besides it was fun to make, which should be a reason enough for any software to exist.
+Besides it was fun to make, which should be reason enough for any software to exist.

 ## Prerequisites